-Let’s have a look at some of the most common issues or challenges confronted while working in Selenium test automation are:
+Some of the most common issues or challenges while working in Selenium test automation

 - Prompts Alert – It informs the user to input something